 - Yeast is added to apple juice to break down the sugar into alcohol

-- Bacteria is added to the mixture, breaking down the alcohol into acetic acid
+- Bacteria are added to the mixture, breaking down the alcohol into acetic acid

 The acetic acid is what forms vinegar.
 Thus, ACV is vinegar sourced from the sugar in apples.